TimothyYe/skm/README.md

-     ls, l       List all the available SSH keys use, u      Set specific SSH key as default by its alias name delete, d   Delete specific SSH key by alias name backup, b   Backup all SSH keys to an archive file restore, r  Restore SSH keys from an existing archive file help, h     Shows a list of commands or help for one command
+     ls, l       List all the available SSH keys use, u      Set specific SSH key as default by its alias name delete, d   Delete specific SSH key by alias name rename, rn  Rename SSH key alias name to a new one backup, b   Backup all SSH keys to an archive file restore, r  Restore SSH keys from an existing archive file help, h     Shows a list of commands or help for one command